gomesbrunojp/gomesbrunojp/README.md

 - 👋 Hi, I’m @gomesbrunojp
 - 👀 I’m interested in computer science and foreign languages
 - 🌱 I’m currently learning on System's Development
-- 💞️ I’m looking to collaborate on share some of my personal projects in conforming to my learning process.

 <!---